Sponsored by RVshare.com

 - Nearby Camping in California: One of the most beautiful parks and camping areas in the Southwest is Joshua Tree National Park, just 3.5 hours from Las Vegas.
 Set up beside bizarre rock formations and Joshua trees.

-- Camping in Utah: For travelers heading into Utah, have a look at our articles on campgrounds around St. George or nearby Zion National Park.
+- Camping in Utah: For travelers heading into Utah, have a look at campgrounds around St. George or nearby Zion National Park.
 In the high country, you can camp in Bryce Canyon National Park and Capitol Reef National Park.
 In Northern Utah, you can find great spaces to pitch a tent or park your RV in the campgrounds around Moab, including nearby Canyonlands and Arches National Parks.